 Tanker - Friendly term for the RCN's venerable Auxiliary Oiler Replenishment (AOR) vessels.

-Tanker Wanker - Someone who's done most of their sailing on the AORs (Auxiliary Oiler Replenishment vessels).
+Tanker wanker - A nickname for a seaman who has done most of their sailing in the AORs (Auxiliary Oiler Replenishment vessels).

 Target Ship - A vessel, typically an obsolete or captured warship, used for naval gunnery practice or for weapons testing.
 The term includes both ships intended to be sunk and ships intended to survive and see repeated use as a target.